okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/multiple-environments/lab-4-deploy-changes-to-production/index.md

 ## Create an Okta API token

-Follow the same process to create an Okta API token as you did in tutorial 1, but this time create a token for Terraform to access the production org.
+Create a token for Terraform to access the production org.
+Follow the same process to create an Okta API token as you did in tutorial 1.

 1. Open the Admin Console for your **production** org.
 1. Choose **Security** > **API** to view the API access management page.
 1. Select **Tokens** to view the API token management tab.
 1. Click **Create token** to open a **Create token** dialog.
 1. Set a name for your token.
 For example, _Terraform Cloud access for production org_.
 1. Click **Create token** to save a copy of the token.
-You won't be able to view it again.
+You can't view it again.

 ## Merge changes to production